dionys93/ety-dictionary/data-text/inglisce/orthography/phenomena/great-vowel-shift.md

 # The Great Vowel Shift and Phonetic Restoration

 The Great Vowel Shift (GVS) was a systemic, centuries-long change in the pronunciation of English long vowels.
-While spoken English drifted significantly between the 1400s and 1800s—with the highest vowels breaking into diphthongs—the orthography remained largely frozen in its Middle English state.
+While spoken English drifted significantly between the 1400s and 1800s—with the highest vowels breaking into diphthongs—the orthography remained stubbornly frozen in its Middle English state.

+Because of this historical stagnation, Modern English vowels now completely contradict their original Latin roots, leaving English orthography isolated.
+While almost every other modern Romance and Germanic language maintains the "Continental" standard (where A is /ɑ/, E is /e/, and I is /i/), English has become an island of phonetic anomalies.

-**Inglisce** addresses this phonetic drift by reverting vowel graphemes to their pre-shift (Continental) values.
-This ensures that a single character consistently represents the same sound, restoring transparency to the written language while actively preserving etymological history.
+**Inglisce** addresses this by reverting vowel graphemes to their true, pre-shift Continental values.
+This realignment ensures that a single character consistently represents the same historical sound.
+By restoring this phonetic transparency, Inglisce actively preserves the language's etymological history and reconnects English to the broader European language family.

 ### Century-by-Century Phonetic Evolution